MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/screen-templates/people-screen-overview.md

 A few helpful notes:

-* The people screen allows an app user to search for, view, and add people from their org to an app level collection.
+* The people screen allows an app user to search for, view, and add people from their org to an app-level collection.

 ## Modify the screen